davidkroodsma/birdsongforthecuriours/scripts/Species_Markdown/10_MoOr.md

 elephant.

 But there's more!
 He also "sings" a most unbirdlike sound, as if he were thrashing tree branches, breaking them to smithereens.
-What the---?
+What the--?
 How does he do that?
 Slow that song to quarter speed and it truly sounds like an elephant crashing through the forest, throwing large tree trunks aside with abandon.
 What a striking contrast between these two "songs"